ARM-software/LLVM-embedded-toolchain-for-Arm/docs/newlib.md

 ## Building `newlib` library package

-Add the `-DLLVM_TOOLCHAIN_NEWLIB_OVERLAY_INSTALL=on` CMake option for the `package-llvm-toolchain` CMake target to generates the `newlib` overlay package.
+Add the `-DLLVM_TOOLCHAIN_NEWLIB_OVERLAY_INSTALL=on` CMake option for the `package-llvm-toolchain` CMake target to generate the `newlib` overlay package.

 Note that the `-DLLVM_TOOLCHAIN_NEWLIB_OVERLAY_INSTALL=on` option only generates the `newlib` package, but does not install it as part of the `install` CMake